 Talk to a health care provider to find out what treatment options might be available.

-Post-exposure immunization may be required depending on the level of exposure to chickenpox.
-Post-exposure management of healthy infants less than 12 months of age is not indicated as these infants are generally protected by maternal antibodies.
+If you are not immune to chickenpox, post-exposure immunization may be required depending on the level of exposure to chickenpox, your age and your immune system.
+Post-exposure management of healthy infants less than 12 months of age is not needed as these infants are generally protected by maternal antibodies.

-The following situations are considered significant exposures as a result of having contact with a person who has chickenpox:
+The following situations are considered significant exposures to a person who has chickenpox:

-After being exposed, the chickenpox vaccine (not the MMRV vaccine) is generally provided to susceptible individuals.
-For optimal effectiveness, it should be given within 72 hours after exposure and up to 5 days later.
+After being exposed, the chickenpox vaccine (not the MMRV vaccine) is generally provided to individuals who are not immune to the virus.
+For optimal effectiveness, it should be given within 72 hours after exposure and up to five days later.
 Varicella immune globulin may also be considered.

 Chickenpox needs to be reported to Toronto Public Health by schools, child care centres and health care providers.